-For the purposes of determining a floor price, the incremental cost of providing the relevant service prudently must be determined.

-Cost calculations for floor price purposes must include any additional:

-- operating costs (e.g. maintenance and operations) arising, if and only if the additional operating costs are a direct result of providing the relevant service prudently; and - overhead costs arising, if and only if the additional overhead costs are a direct result of providing the relevant service prudently; and - proportion of capital costs arising, if and only if the additional capital costs are a direct result of providing the relevant service prudently, and where included capital costs are limited to costs: - arising because the prudent replacement of railway infrastructure is brought forward by provision of the relevant service; and/or - incurred by providing specific infrastructure enhancements for the traffic in question.
+- 3.1.1 For the purposes of determining a floor price, the incremental cost of providing the relevant service prudently must be determined. - 3.1.2 Cost calculations for floor price purposes must include any additional: - (a) labour and material costs associated with the operation and maintenance of the railway infrastructure (including major periodic maintenance) arising, if and only if the additional labour and material costs are a direct result of providing the relevant service prudently; and - (b) administrative costs arising, if and only if the additional administrative costs are a direct result of providing the relevant service prudently; and - (c) capital costs arising, if and only if the additional capital costs are a direct result of providing the relevant service prudently, and where included capital costs are limited to costs: - (i) arising because the prudent replacement of the required railway infrastructure is brought forward by the operation of the relevant service (such as wear and tear of the track); and/or - (ii) incurred by providing specific infrastructure enhancements for the traffic in question. - 3.1.3 "Incremental cost" means the costs that vary directly with the usage of the railway infrastructure by the third-party user and are directly attributable to (though not necessarily incurred in) the period for which access is sought. - 3.1.4 A "relevant service" is a below-rail service. - 3.1.5 "Prudent" costs are forward-looking costs incurred by an efficient operator acting efficiently in accordance with good industry practice to achieve the lowest sustainable